-World Soil Day is celebrated every year on the 5th of December.
-The day is also known as the International Soil Day in several countries.
+World Soil Day is celebrated every year on 5th December to raise awareness about sustainably managing soil resources.
+This day is recognized by the United Nations and is celebrated worldwide.
 In India, the Indian Council of Agricultural Research is responsible for conducting a celebration of World Soil Day.

 World Soil Day Significance

+On the 5th December 2014, the first official World Soil Day was celebrated by the UN General assembly.
 The International Union of Soil Sciences recommended the celebration of this day.
 The recommendation was made in 2002.
-Under the Kingdom of Thailand's Leadership, the Food and Agriculture Organization (FAO) has supported the formal foundation of WSD as a global awareness-raising platform within the scope of the Global Soil Partnership.
-On the 5th of December, 2014, the first official World Soil Day was celebrated by the UN General assembly.
+Under the Kingdom of Thailand's Leadership, the Food and Agriculture Organization (FAO) supported the formal foundation of Soil Day as a awareness-raising day, which falls in the scope of the Global Soil Partnership.
+Here is the significance of Soil Day:

 Two important awards are given out to people on World Soil Day.
 These awards are:

-- The King Bhumibol World Soil Day Award is given out to an individual, a country, or any organisation that organises the best and the most exciting activities on World Soil Day for people to enjoy.
+- The King Bhumibol World Soil Day Award is given out to an individual, a country, or any organization that organizes the best and the most exciting activities on World Soil Day for people to enjoy.
 The award is based on last year's performance.